How to make Word documents accessible

 - NVDA for Microsoft devices

-- TalkBack (built in to Android phones)
+- TalkBack (built into Android phones)

-- VoiceOver (built in to Mac and Iphone devices)
+- VoiceOver (built into Mac and iPhone devices)

 NVDA is a full screen reader and the most used screen reader for Microsoft devices (WebAIM).

-Word documents designed for print
+Documents designed only for print

 Documents designed to be printed or folded can be hard to read and use online.
 They do not usually have an accessible layout and visual reading order.